Ex-UniCredit CEO Mustier, LVMH's Arnault form SPAC for financial deals

 Arnault is best known as the founder of luxury goods group and Louis Vuitton owner LVMH.
 His personal holding company, Financiere Agache, is a long-standing investor in Tikehau, the investment firm said.

-Richard Branson and Barry Sternlicht were among more than two dozen investor groups that filed with U.S. regulators last week to raise new blank-check acquisition companies, setting a new record, and underscoring their appeal on Wall Street.

-Reporting by Sudip Kar-Gupta, additional reporting by Sarah White and Abhinav Ramnarayan; Editing by Edwina Gibbs, Edmund Blair and Jane Merriman
+Reporting by Sudip Kar-Gupta, additional reporting by Sarah White and Abhinav Ramnarayan; Editing by Jane Merriman and David Evans

 Our Standards: The Thomson Reuters Trust Principles.